rdbliss/rdbliss.github.io/_posts/2021-03-06-birthday-dominoes.md

 ## Something other than dominoes

-Dominoes are pieces with two blocks
+Dominoes are pieces with two blocks "snapped" together.
-"snapped" together.
 What if we used more than two blocks?
-This these exist, of course, and we call them *tri*-ominoes, *quad*-ominoes, *pent*-ominoes, and so on.
+This these exist, of course, and we call them *triominoes*, *quadominoes*, *pentominoes*, and in general, *polyominoes*.

 There is only "one" domino---two blocks stuck at their ends---but there are *three* triominoes!